IbrahimFangary/GWAS_MR_poject/MR.md

 ## 🔬 Biological Considerations

 - **BMI and CAD**: Obesity contributes to metabolic syndrome, which is a known risk factor for CAD.
 Adipose tissue may promote atherogenesis through secretion of pro-inflammatory cytokines [3].
-- **T2D and CAD**: T2D accelerates atherosclerosis and increases CAD risk via hyperglycemia-induced vascular damage and pro-inflammatory states [4].
+- **T2D and CAD**: T2D accelerates atherosclerosis and increases CAD risk via hyperglycemia-induced vascular damage and pro-inflammatory states.
-- **Shared pathways**: Both exposures may act through overlapping mechanisms such as insulin resistance and systemic inflammation, which complicates causal disentanglement in MVMR [5].
+- **Shared pathways**: Both exposures may act through overlapping mechanisms such as insulin resistance and systemic inflammation, which complicates causal disentanglement in MVMR [4].

 ---